Voice over and rates: hands of the loot!

 What's a fair rate?

-Apart from the TV show 'The Price Is Right', the 'correct', accepted rates, are those you will find in my voice over rates page.
+Apart from the TV show 'The Price Is Right', the 'correct', accepted rates, are those you will find in my voice over rate page.
 Of course, everyone charges slightly different rates, but this will give you a good idea of what is allocated in the budgets (or what should be allocated...) and therefore, what you should ask for.

 Money is the sinews of war... but not the heart.

 But, dear voiceover colleagues and friends, I want to stress that these rates are professional rates - the only ones that should exist, as I explained above.
 And to charge professional rates, you have to be... professional.
-I therefore invite you to read the other articles in my Voix Off blog which I hope will enable you to broaden your knowledge of the profession, develop your talent, deepen your skills, and become rich, with the Ferrari, the helicopter, the yacht and all the accessories that every successful voice-over actor should have.
+I therefore invite you to read the other articles in my voice over blog which I hope will enable you to broaden your knowledge of the profession, develop your talent, deepen your skills, and become rich, with the Ferrari, the helicopter, the yacht and all the accessories that every successful voice-over actor should have.
 We can always dream, can't we?